openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/standalone_cluster/solo_standalone_profile_config.md

 2. [Become the root user](/general_environment_usage/cli_basics/becoming_the_root_user/).

 ## Parse Node

-3. Parse the node with the command `flight hunter parse`.
+3. Parse your node with the command `flight hunter parse`.
-    - Add the option `--prefix <name>` to set a name for every selected node.
-    - Add the option `--start <number>` to add a number to every node name, that increments with each one.
-    - For example:
+    This will generate a list, for example:
     ```
-        flight hunter parse --prefix standalone --start 1
+    [flight@standalone-login-node.novalocal ~]$ flight hunter parse
+    Select nodes: (Scroll for more nodes)
+    ‣ ⬡ standalone-login-node.novalocal - 127.0.0.1
     ```

-    This will generate a list, for example:
+    The standalone node will likely be the only one on the list.
+Select it with `space`, and you will be taken to the label editor.

     ```
-    [root@chead1 ~]# flight hunter parse --prefix standalone --start 1
-    Select the nodes that you wish to save: (Scroll for more nodes)
-    ‣ ⬡ chead1.novalocal (10.50.0.13)
+    Choose label: standalone-login-node.novalocal
     ```
-    Since this is a standalone cluster, there should only be one node in the list.
+    Here, you can edit the label like plain text.
+    ```
+    Choose label: standalone1
+    ```
+    When done editing, press `enter` to save.
+The modified node label will appear next to the ip address and original node label.
+    ```
+    Select nodes: standalone-login-node.novalocal - 127.0.0.1 (standalone1) (Scroll for more nodes)
+    ‣ ⬢ standalone-login-node.novalocal - 127.0.0.1 (standalone1)
+    ```
+    From this point, you can either hit `enter` to finish parsing and process the selected nodes, or continue changing nodes.
+Either way, you can return to this list by running `flight hunter parse`.

+    Save the standalone node before moving on to the next step.

     !!!
-    Scroll the list with the up and down arrow keys, select a node by pressing space, and confirm with the enter key.
+    See `flight hunter parse -h` for more ways to parse nodes.
     !!!

 ## Add genders